Deterministic and Randomized Diffusion based Iterative Generalized Hard Thresholding (DiFIGHT) for Distributed Sparse Signal Recovery: Diffusion based Hard Thresholding

 \subsection{Discussion on communication complexities}

-We present a comparative discussion of the mean number of communication required for the nodes for the different algorithms.
-Note that the communication complexity depends on the the diffusion mechanism and the strategy of selection of group of participating nodes, as well as on the particulars of the algorithm.
-SInce the total communication complexity of the network is just the sum of the complexities of individual nodes, we focus on finding out the communication complexity for some node $v$.
-We consider the time average of the number of messages transmitted and sent by the node, which are denotes by $T(v) = \lim_{t\to \infty}\frac{\sum_{n=1}^t T_n(v)}{t}$ and $R_v = \lim_{t\to \infty}\frac{\sum_{n=1}^t R_n(v)}{t}$ respectively, where $T_n(v), R_n(v)$ are the number of messages transmitted and received respectively, by the node $v$ at time step $n$.
-Note that, in all the four strategies adopted, for each node $v$, $\{T_n(v)\}_{n\ge 0}\left(\{R_n(v)\}_{n\ge 0}\right)$ is an independent and identically distributed (i.i.d.) sequence of bounded random variables, which ensures, by the strong law of large numbers (SLLN), that the limits $T(v)$ and $R(v)$ exist for all nodes $v$.
+We present a comparative discussion on the mean number of communication required by the nodes for the different algorithms.
+Note that the communication complexity depends on both the diffusion mechanism as well as the strategy of selection of group of participating nodes.
+Since the total communication complexity of the network is just the sum of the complexities of individual nodes, we focus on finding out the communication complexity for some fixed node $v$.
+We consider the time average of the number of messages transmitted and sent by the node, which are denotes by $T(v) = \lim_{t\to \infty}\frac{\sum_{k=1}^t T_k(v)}{t}$ and $R_v = \lim_{t\to \infty}\frac{\sum_{k=1}^t R_k(v)}{t}$ respectively, where $T_k(v), R_k(v)$ are the number of messages transmitted and received respectively, by the node $v$ at time step $k$.
+Note that, in all the four strategies adopted, for each node $v$, $\{T_k(v)\}_{k\ge 0}\left(\{R_k(v)\}_{k\ge 0}\right)$ is an independent and identically distributed (i.i.d.) sequence of bounded random variables, which ensures, by the strong law of large numbers (SLLN), that the limits $T(v)$ and $R(v)$ exist for all nodes $v$.
 To carry out the analysis, we denote by $d_v$ the degree of the node $v$, which is the number of neighbors of node $v$, excluding itself.

-We first discuss the intrinsic difference between the communication complexities of the different algorithms for any strategy.
-The difference lies in the number of transmitted and sent values of updates per exchange.
-For the DiFIGHT algorithm, each node obtains the estimates as well as the gradients computed locally by their neighbors.
-This requires a communication of $2K+N$ values, $K$ for the indices of the support of the estimate, $K$ for the nonzero values of the estimate, and $N$ for the gradient.
-In MoDiFIGHT this number of communications reduces significantly as only the estimates are communicated, which requires only $2K$ values to be communicated between any pair of nodes.
+Before proceeding to find expressions for $T(v),R(v)$ for the different algorithms, we point out that the communication complexities of DiFIGHT and MoDiFIGHT are intrinsically distinct because of the fact that for an update to occur, in DiFIGHT, each transmitting node transmits $n$ values, whereas, in MoDiFIGHT each transmitting node has to perform $2K$ transmissions, $K$ for the support indices and $K$ for the values corresponding to those indices.
+Therefore, if $K<<n/2$, the number of communications in MoDiFIGHT can be much smaller than that of DiFIGHT.